damianhakert/damianhakert.github.io/source/posts/2016-08-26-trends-in-version-control-land-open-source.html.md

 Software that’s close to people who actually have the skill set to improve on it is very likely to go open source.
-If a developer has an issue with the software, they can scratch that itch and fix it,
-bing-bang-boom: thus is the beauty of open source.
-Not surprisingly this happens most often in verticals like development tooling.
-It helps too that in verticals that are close to developers, decision makers are likely to include those who understand the value of open source, making it a faster leap.
+If a developer has an issue with the software, they can scratch that itch and fix it, bing-bang-boom.
+This is the beauty of open source.
+Not surprisingly, this happens most often in verticals like development tooling.
+It also helps that in verticals that are close to developers, decision makers are likely to include those who understand the value of open source, making it a faster leap.